kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_1.md

 Presentations must use the course themes and key words to summarize, explain, and contextualize the secondary source for the class.
 By the end of this presentation your peers should have a clear understanding of this secondary source's thesis and significance.
 Presenters must generate thought-provoking questions to make their assigned reading accessible to peers.
 Although grades depend on the quality of the presenter’s exposition and handout, an excellent presentation should engage the class through a lively and creative discussion.

 **Questions for Presenters**
-* Does your presentation use best prctices from Lynda.com and _WOVENText_ to ensure that the handout and presentation are easy to understand and follow?
+* Does your presentation use best practices from Lynda.com and _WOVENText_ to ensure that the handout and presentation are easy to understand and follow?
 * Was the class engaged with your group's presentation?
 * Is the summary of the secondary source accurate and complete?